-- (a) The District lacks the specialized capabilities, experience, or technical or other expertise necessary to perform the Services.
-In making the Finding, the District shall compare the District's capability, experience, or expertise in the field most closely involved in performing the Services with a potential Contractor's capability, experience, or expertise in the same or a similar field. - (b) Special circumstances require the District to procure the Services by Contract.
-Special circumstances may include, but are not limited to, the following: - (A) The terms under which the District receives a Grant or other funds for use in a Procurement require the District to obtain Services through an independent contractor; - (B) Other state or federal law requires the District to procure Services through an independent contractor; - (C) The Procurement is for Services that are incidental to a Contract for purchasing or leasing real or personal property, including service and maintenance agreements for equipment that is leased or rented; - (D) The District cannot accomplish policy, administrative, or legal goals, including, but not limited to, avoiding conflicts of interest or ensuring independent or unbiased Findings in cases when using the District's existing personnel or Persons that the District could hire through a regular or ordinary process would not be suitable; - (E) The Procurement is for Emergency Services pursuant to PPS 47-0280; - (F) The Procurement is for Services, the need for which is so urgent, temporary, or occasional that attempting to perform the Services with the District's own personnel or resources would cause a delay that would frustrate the purpose for obtaining the Services; - (G) The Services that the District intends to procure will be completed within six months after the date on which the Contract for the Services is executed; or - (H) Any other circumstances, conditions, or occurrences that would make the Services, if performed by the District's own employees and resources, incapable of being managed, utilized, or dealt with successfully in terms of the quantity, timeliness of completion, success in obtaining desired results, or other reasonable needs of the District.
+- (a) The District lacks the specialized capabilities, experience, or technical or other expertise necessary to perform the Servicesservices.
+In making the Findingfinding, the District shall compare the District's capability, experience, or expertise in the field most closely involved in performing the Servicesservices with a potential Contractor's capability, experience, or expertise in the same or a similar field. - (b) Special circumstances require the District to procure the Servicesservices by Contract.
+Special circumstances may include, but are not limited to, the following: - (A) The terms under which the District receives a Grant or other funds for use in a Procurementprocurement require the District to obtain Servicesservices through an independent contractor;

+- (B) Other state or federal law requires the District to procure Servicesservices through an independent contractor; - (C) The Procurement procurement is for Services services that are incidental to a Contract for purchasing or leasing real or personal property, including service and maintenance agreements for equipment that is leased or rented; - (D) The District cannot accomplish policy, administrative, or legal goals, including, but not limited to, avoiding conflicts of interest or ensuring independent or unbiased Findingsfindings in cases when using the District's existing personnel or Persons that the District could hire through a regular or ordinary process would not be suitable; - (E) The Procurementprocurement is for Emergency Services pursuant to PPS 47-0280; - (F) The Procurementprocurement is for Servicesservices, the need for which is so urgent, temporary, or occasional that attempting to perform the Servicesservices with the District's own personnel or resources would cause a delay that would frustrate the purpose for obtaining the Servicesservices; - (G) The Services that the District intends to procure will be completed within six months after the date on which the Contract for the Services is executed; or - (H) Any other circumstances, conditions, or occurrences that would make the Services, if performed by the District's own employees and resources, incapable of being managed, utilized, or dealt with successfully in terms of the quantity, timeliness of completion, success in obtaining desired results, or other reasonable needs of the District.

-PPS 47-0255 Competitive Sealed Bidding; One-Step Solicitations
+PPS 47-0255 Competitive Sealed Bidding; One-Step Solicitationscompetitive sealed bidding

 (1) Generally.
-The District may procure Goods and Services by Competitive Sealed Bidding as set forth in ORS 279B.055.
-An Invitation to Bid is used to initiate a Competitive Sealed Bidding solicitation and must contain the information required by ORS 279B.055(2) and by Section (2) of this Rule.
-The District must provide public notice of the Competitive Sealed Bidding solicitation as set forth in PPS 47-0300.
+The District may procure Goods and Services by Competitive Sealed Biddinggoods or services by competitive sealed bidding as set forth in ORS 279B.055.
+An Invitation to Bid is used to initiate a Competitive Sealed Biddingcompetitive sealed bidding solicitation and mustshall contain the information required by ORS 279B.055(2) and by Sectionsection (2) of this Rulerule.
+The District mustshall provide public notice of the Competitive Sealed Biddingcompetitive sealed bidding solicitation as set forth in PPS 47-0300.

 (2) Invitation to Bid.
-In accordance with ORS 279B.055(2), an Invitation to Bid must include the following:
+In accordance with ORS 279B.055(2), an Invitation to Bid mustshall include the following: